eclipse-ibeji/ibeji/README.md

 RUSTFLAGS="--cfg tokio_unstable" cargo build --features tokio_console
 ```

-Note that the tokio console will intercept trace-level logs, so these will not be visible when debugging wih the tokio console.
+Note that the tokio console will intercept trace-level logs, so these will not be visible when debugging with the tokio console.

 ## <a name="running-the-tests">Running the Tests</a>